My Testimony of Confession, Repentance, and Restitution

 1. King David in the matter of Uriah and Bathsheba

 When David committed adultery, killed Uriah, and took his wife, there were public consequences.
-Although he confessed publicly and God forgave him, he still lost his unborn child and later had to deal with Absalom stealing his wife.
+Although he confessed publicly and God forgave him, he still lost his unborn child and later had to deal with Absalom stealing his wives.
 This was God’s discipline and not Satan attacking him.
-(2 Samuel 12: 9-22)
+(2 Samuel 12:9-22)

 2. King David in the matter of the census